 - A Call to Action file size 2MB documenting the burden of obesity in Massachusetts.

-The , which assists employers to implement an infrastructure for a worksite wellness program that meets the needs of employers and the employees.
+The Working on Wellness Program , which assists employers to implement an infrastructure for a worksite wellness program that meets the needs of employers and the employees.

 - The Massachusetts Children at Play Program, which is a childhood obesity prevention program used to improve the nutrition and physical activity policies and practices of child care settings.

 - Ongoing communication efforts, including the Mass in Motion website , Blog, Twitter account (@massinmotion), and the Facebook Fan Page.

 Visit Mass in Motion at www.mass.gov/massinmotion .

 People also viewed...

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.